 Before you can set up the Timer, you must first install it.
-See "Installing the QuickBooks Pro Timer from the CD-ROM" on page 6 or refer to the reference sheet on page 260.
+Refer to the reference sheet on page 244.
 Also, be sure to do all the tasks on the following task list.
 The task list for setting up the Timer shows whether the QuickBooks user or the Timer user has to do the task (in case they are not the same person).

 Task Which user and which Help index?
-Search the Help index for 1 Export QuickBooks lists for the Timer and give the file to the Timer user.
-QuickBooks Timer, exporting lists to Prepare Timer install disks (if the Timer user can't use the Quick- Books CD-ROM).
+Search the Help index for ✓ Export QuickBooks lists for the Timer and give the file to the Timer user.
+QuickBooks Timer, exporting lists to Prepare Timer install disks (if the Timer user can't use the Quick-Books CD-ROM).
 QuickBooks Timer, creating disks for Install the Timer on the user's computer.
-Timer See "Timer Reference Sheet" on page 260.
+Timer See "Timer Reference Sheet" on page 244.
 Create a Timer data file for the QuickBooks company file that will be using the Timer data.
 Timer data files, creating (search the Timer help) Import the QuickBooks lists in the IIF file into the Timer data file.
 Timer lists, importing (search the Timer help) From the Timer's list of users, choose the name of the person whose work will be recorded in this Timer file.
 Timer default user (search the Timer help)